meshonline/DragonFly/README.md

 I recommend that you put the light source near the camera, and let it lighten your body from the camera's view.

-You must take a photo on these wrist bands, than write down their hues, satuations and values, gimp or other image editors can help you, then you must hard code the hues, satuations, values into the basic color table.
+You must take a photo on these wrist bands, than write down their hues, satuations and values, you may use gimp to get the information.

+Then you must modify 'colortrack.h', fill your colors into the color table manually.

-To fine tune the colors to fit your own light source, you can use the built-in color learning function to tune the colors.
+To fine tune the colors to fit your light source, you can use the built-in color learning function to fine tune the colors.

 The project is not mature at present, play it around at your own risk.